Housekeeping (film): Release

-The film was released in the United States on November 25, 1987, and was also shown that month at the Regus London Film Festival.
+The film was shown at the London Film Festival on November 24, 1987, and then released in the United States on November 25, 1987.
 By that time, Puttnam had already been fired from Columbia, and without his support the studio gave Housekeeping minimal promotion due to its ties to the studio's ousted chairman.
 "People really go and see what they're told to go and see through advertising," said Forsyth in 1989, "and [Columbia] didn't spend any money advertising [Housekeeping] or promoting it because David had left by that time."
 When revisiting the film over 20 years later, Forsyth joked "I don't think it was released.
 It escaped for a bit."

 The film was eventually released on VHS video in the United States on July 8, 1988.
 It has never been distributed in North American retail stores on either DVD or Blu-ray, but it was finally given a dual-format release in the UK by Powerhouse Films in 2017.